1 Principles of Wildlife Damage Management

 - Explain the differences between biological and cultural carrying capacity, and how each relates to WDM.

-- List the 4 major strategies of WDM.
+- List the major strategies for resolving human-wildlife conflicts.

 Terms to Know